CFHS code : AL143

 Relationship: Joseph was the husband of Hannah.
 James and John were two of their sons.

-Joseph was from Fen Ditton .
-He married Hannah Wilderspin in Fen Ditton on May 27th 1832.
-In 1851 They were living in Bridge Street with eight children.
-He was working as a mustard maker.
+Joseph was from Fen Ditton, the son of James and Ann Freestone .
+He married Hannah Wilderspin in Fen Ditton on May 27th 1832 and they had at least eight children: Lavinia (1835-1880), William (1836-), Matthew (1837-1903), James (1838-1886), Joseph (1841-1908), John (1843-1874), Susan Ann (1845-1925) and Thomas (1848-).
+In 1851 the family were living in Bridge Street and Joseph was working as a mustard maker.
 In 1861 he was living with Hannah and four children at High Street, Teversham and still working as a mustard maker.
 By 1871 he was the publican of the City Arms at 184 Sturton Street.
-He was living in Sturton Street when he died aged 63.
-The pub was taken over by James Freestone, probably his son.
+He was living in Sturton Street when he died and the pub was taken over by his son James.
+In July 1876, Joseph’s property portfolio which consisted of 1-4 Gwydir Terrace, Gwydir Street was auctioned.
+The houses were said to be newly built, ‘having six rooms, passage, and pantry, also an out-door coal place, and other conveniences, and water is laid on.
+There is a long garden at the back, and a small flower garden in front, protected with iron palisade fencing’.

 William Freestone (1832-1866)